nicolastomeo/rock-paper-scissors/README.md

 A turn can be created with a POST request (/games/{game_id}/turns) providing the game id.

-Then a turn can be play with a PATCH request (/games/{game_id}/turns/{turn_id}) providing game id, turn id, and one or both of the player moves.
+Then a turn can be play with a PATCH request (/games/{game_id}/turns/{turn_id}) providing game id, turn id, and one or both of the player moves (ROCK, PAPER or SCISSORS).
 Only when both player moves are stored the game score is updated (available at GET /games/{game_id}) and the turn result can be computed (available at GET /games/{game_id}/turns/{turn_id}/result)

 ## Run